 capital of Iraq, on the Tigris River: pop.
 4,689,000: as the capital of a caliphate, it flourished (8th-9th cent.) as a commercial & cultural center and the chief city of Islam

 The capital and largest city of Iraq, in the center of the country on the Tigris River.
-Founded in the eighth century, it was heavily damaged by U.S. forces during the Persian Gulf War (1991).
-Population: 5,670,000.
+Founded in the eighth century, it was heavily damaged by US forces during the Gulf War and the Iraq War.

 From Middle Persian [script?] (bag-dād, bag-dāt, “given by god”), from Old Persian (bagadāta).
 Compare Avestan [script?] (bağō-dâta).